Optimization-AI/DRPO/README.md

 ## Model Checkpoints
+Since models with `Lambda=0.2` and `Lambda=0.5` were reproduced to facilitate comparisons with our method, their performance may differ slightly from the results reported in the paper.

+We reproduced the models with Lambda = 0.2 and Lambda = 0.5 to facilitate comparisons with our method.
+As a result, their performance may differ slightly from the results reported in the paper.
 - DRPO finetuned DeepSeek-R1-Distill-Qwen-1.5B Model: [DRPO-1.5B-Lambda-0.1](https://huggingface.co/ganglii/DRPO-1.5B)
 - DRPO finetuned DeepSeek-R1-Distill-Qwen-1.5B Model: [DRPO-1.5B-Lambda-0.2](https://huggingface.co/ganglii/DRPO-1.5B-Lambda-0.2)
 - DRPO finetuned DeepSeek-R1-Distill-Qwen-1.5B Model: [DRPO-1.5B-Lambda-0.5](https://huggingface.co/ganglii/DRPO-1.5B-Lambda-0.5)